DCC-EX/dcc-ex.github.io/docsrc/advanced-setup/wifi-config.rst

 AP Mode vs. Station Mode
 ------------------------

-There are two ways to connect your Throttle to either JMRI or the CS; "Access Point Mode" (aka "AP MODE) and "Station Mode".
+There are two ways to setup the Wifi chip connected to DCC++: "Access Point Mode" (aka "AP MODE) and "Station Mode".
 We often abbreviate the latter to "STA".
 You will also see people refer to it as "Client Mode".

+In AP mode the tiny ESP chip acts as a very basic Wifi base and provides a small IP network for your throttle and maybe your computer with JMRI only.
+In this mode there is no connection to the Internet for any of the devices only connected to the AP of the ESP chip.

+In STA (Client) mode the ESP chip uses an existing (home) Wifi network and connects to that along with all the other devices you might have in your home.
+If you have a stable Wifi network where you place your Command Station this is a good choice because the Wifi Station of your home network is normally better in managing all devices and the frequencies involved in runnung a stable Wifi network that the ESP chip.

-We will focus on how to connect to the Command Station.
+We will focus on how to connect a Throttle to the Command Station.
 For info on using WiFi with JMRI, click here **missing link**

 AP Mode
 ^^^^^^^

-Most people will want to connect in AP mode.
-This is the default for DCC-EX.
+If there is no exising Wifi or the Wifi is still unconfigured, the default for DCC-EX is AP mode.
 In this mode, your CS acts like an AP.
 In other words, it acts just like any other wireless router you could connect to.
 The router in your home is in effect, an AP.
 Using the CS in AP mode allows you to have to separate network so you can keep your layout network separate from your home network.
 If you travel to shows or take your setup to a friend's house, this allows for an autonomous, transportable system that does not need a connection to and hopefully will not interfere with, other networks.
 See **dealing with interference (missing link)**

 Station Mode (STA Mode)
 ^^^^^^^^^^^^^^^^^^^^^^^

 Station mode allows you to connect the Command Station to your existing home network.
 The CS becomes a Station or Client rather than an AP.
-That means instead of being an AP your Throttle connects directly to, it becomes a station that connects to your existing network.
+That means instead of being an AP which manages the IP of the smartphone that contains your Throttle, it becomes a station that connects to your existing network.
 The Throttle then connects to the CS by finding its IP address on the network.

 Default Operation - AP Mode (No Configuration Necessary)
 --------------------------------------------------------